nchristiny/nchristiny.github.io/_posts/2016-05-16-never-read-the-comments.md

 Firebase is really cool, fast and well documented.
 I am loving the realtime NoSQL cloud database which stores data as familiar JSON objects.
 For a simple blog it does seem to be a bit overkill, but I just love to over-engineer this lil' blog to bits.

 Got feedback?
 Leave a comment, bub.
-Or, you know, just reach out to me on Twitter or email.
+Or, you know, just reach out to my email.

 [^fn-1]: [Building a Jekyll Site – Part 3 of 3: Creating a Firebase-Backed Commenting System](https://css-tricks.com/building-a-jekyll-site-part-3-of-3/)